Kiwi angler hooks record-breaking tuna at Waihau Bay five minutes after first cast

 The angler was out on the water with her friend Nicky Sinden who was filming her fishing show ADOS Addicted to Fishing.

-Just five minutes after casting out, a 45-minute battle ensued before the duo could get the tuna within reach of a gaff.
+Just five minutes after putting her red gill tuna brown & white lure out, a 45-minute battle ensued before the duo could get the tuna within reach of a gaff.

 It wasn't until they lugged the behemoth aboard that they realised the record-breaking potential of the fish.